pdellis85/10K_Savings_Calculator/README.md

-# 10K_Savings_Calculator
+# 10K Savings Challenge Calculator

-Simple and easy to use $10,000 Money Saving Challenge Calculator
+This application was created to be a simple and easy to use to calculator to the number of days it would take to get to $10,000 in Savings for a family vacation.